Question: What stops Target from telling that you’re pregnant?

 Answer: In many parts the world, the law!

 The case in point was the ability to statistically predict pregnancy.
-Duhigg and his contacts looked into the enormous business potential for retailers if they could work out from what they’re buying that individual customers were in the early stages of pregnancy.
-One analyst said “We knew that if we could identify them in their second trimester, there’s a good chance we could capture them for years”.
+Duhigg and looked into the enormous business potential for retailers if they could work out — from shifts in buying patterns — that individual customers were in the early stages of pregnancy.
+One retail analyst said “We knew that if we could identify them in their second trimester, there’s a good chance we could capture them for years”.
 Insiders admitted to developing and testing a “pregnancy prediction” score but it remains unclear to what extent such tools are used in practice with real data.

 What kind of problem is this?

 Charles Duhigg’s NYT feature ends on a note of resignation, and I get the impression from scanning blog posts on this matter that many people — especially in the largely unregulated United States — are feeling powerless to do anything about this.
 Yet they should take heart from existing privacy law, at least in places like Australia with OECD-based data protection legislation, it’s pretty clear for anyone who actually reads the rules, that for a department store to work out and record that someone is pregnant is likely be unlawful.

 TL; DR: Don’t give up on privacy!

 On my reading of Australian data privacy and health privacy laws (which are similar to typical GDPR-like laws; see my detailed analysis beneath), we can be sure of the following: